SricharanAsr/Zero-Vault---Sprint-1/FINAL_QA_REPORT.md

 ## Infrastructure and Automation (US 8)

 The testing environment was established using Vitest for unit tests and Playwright for end-to-end (E2E) verification.
-A CI/CD pipeline was implemented via GitHub Actions to ensure code quality on every contribution.

 ### Implementation Details:
 - Vitest was configured for fast execution of unit tests within the frontend environment.
 - Playwright was integrated with Chromium for cross-browser functional testing.